Customer onboarding plays a vital role in building strong customer relationships. Welcome emails are a vital part of the onboarding process.

 5 Reasons to Send Welcome Emails

-Welcome emails are like a cheerful reception greeting you receive without expecting them.
+Welcome emails are like a cheerful reception greeting you receive without expecting.
 Naturally, they make anyone smile and feel special.
 Don’t you want to start a relationship with your prospects on a happy note?
 Here are five reasons to send welcome emails to your subscribers:

-- Make subscribers feel important: Welcome emails help make your subscribers feel comfortable, valued, and important.
-They’re likely to remember you for the sweet gesture of sending a personal welcome note, thanking them for their time, or sharing a special offer.
+- Make subscribers feel important.
+Welcome emails make your subscribers feel comfortable, valued, and important.
+They’re likely to remember you for the sweet gesture of sending a personal welcome note, thanking them for their time, or sharing a special offer;

-- Build long-term relationships: Welcome emails help create a solid first impression and boost brand recall.
-This helps start a relationship on the right foot, an essential element to building a long-term relationship.
+- Build long-term relationships.
+Welcome emails create a solid first impression and boost brand recall.
+This helps to start a relationship on the right foot, an essential element to building a long-term relationship;

 Types of Welcome Emails